edoardo-colombo99/autoremediation-tools/docs/source/howto.rst

  - HTTP-UNIX

 There are 2 ways to specify this variable, one is from "extra variables" field. for example:

   .. image:: ansaibol-extravariables.png

-Or you can create a suvery like this:
+Or you can create a survey like this:

   .. image:: survei.png